magento/devdocs/guides/v2.1/extension-dev-guide/service-contracts/service-to-web-service.md

 ## Overview {#overview-web-service}
 <p>You can configure a Magento or third-party service as a web {% glossarytooltip 786086f2-622b-4007-97fe-2c19e5283035 %}API{% endglossarytooltip %}.</p>
-<p>To <a href="#configure-webapi">configure a web API</a>, you define {% glossarytooltip 8c0645c5-aa6b-4a52-8266-5659a8b9d079 %}XML{% endglossarytooltip %} elements and attributes in the <code>webapi.xml</code> XML configuration file for the {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} for the service.
+<p>To [configure a web API](#configure-webapi), you define {% glossarytooltip 8c0645c5-aa6b-4a52-8266-5659a8b9d079 %}XML{% endglossarytooltip %} elements and attributes in the <code>webapi.xml</code> XML configuration file for the {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} for the service.
    The <code>webapi.xml</code> file for your module specifies an XML schema file for validation.
    By default, this file is <code>app/code/&lt;VENDOR>/Webapi/etc/webapi.xsd</code>.
 </p>